How to Start Running If You’ve Never Exercised Before: A Beginner’s Guide

 Talking positively to yourself really helps.
 When things get tough, remember why you started and remind yourself: “I chose this.
 I can do this.”

-Track Your Progress and Celebrate Small Wins
+Track and Celebrate

 Tracking your progress is important.
 Write down how far you ran, how long you ran, and how you felt afterward.
 When you look back, you’ll see just how far you’ve come.

 Sometimes it might feel like you’re not improving, but when you check the numbers, you’ll see that you really are.
-Celebrate every win, big or small.
-Whether it’s running an extra minute or just showing up, you’re making progress!

 Take a moment to reflect on how far you’ve come each week.
 Tracking your progress doesn’t just show you the distance you’ve run—it reminds you of the effort and consistency you’re putting in.
-Keep it up, and you’ll be amazed at your growth.

 Don’t Compare Yourself to Others

-Don’t compare yourself to others—it’s your journey, and that’s what matters.
-One runner in my group felt down because it took them more than 40 minutes to finish their first 5K.
+I hate to sound cliche and all but comparison is the thief of joy – don’t let it ruin your plans.
+A recent coaching client of mine felt down because it took them more than 40 minutes to finish their first 5K.
 But you know what?
 They still finished, and that’s the real win.

 Focus on your time, your distance, and don’t worry about anyone else’s.
 Whether it takes you 20 minutes or 48 minutes, you’re a runner.
-Own it!

-12-Week Beginner Running Plan
+12-Week Beginner Running Plan For Beginners

 Weeks 1-4: Establishing the Foundation